“Successful investing involves doing a few things right and avoiding serious mistakes.”

 Predictably, media outlets financed by advertising from Wall Street firms such as Kiplinger’s are recommending—surprise!
 Keep your money in stocks and mutual funds, with perhaps a bond fund and cash equivalent thrown in for good measure.

 We don’t have a crystal ball, but we think you can do better than subjecting yourself to the stock market roller coaster.
-Today, we’re sharing our summary of why we think certain asset classes may be a good—or bad—bet in 2019.
+Today, we’re sharing our summary of what to do with a large amount of money and why we think certain asset classes may be a good—or bad—bet.

 Three Purposes of Investments